macos2/Easy-Crawler2/webkitgtk_test2/read.md

 Use
 -----
-You should have the knowledge of Xpath and XML file.
+You should have the knowledge of Css Selector,Javascript and Ajax.